folm/bcoin/docs/Beginner's-Guide.md

 ## Introduction

-Bcoin is an _alternative_ implementation of the folm protocol, written in node.js.
+Folmcoin is an _alternative_ implementation of the folm protocol, written in node.js.
 It is a full node which can be used for full blockchain validation and is aware of all known consensus rules.

 ## Requirements